 One’s a staple and the other is an up-and-comer in terms of spice rack popularity.
-They share, too, a similar look and fine powder grind.
+They share a similar look and a fine powder grind.
 But how similar are chipotle powder and chili powder beyond these simple traits?
 Is one spicier?
 Should you expect comparable flavor, or will you be surprised by the taste differences?
-Can one substitute in for the other?
-There’s a whole lot to this story, and you’ll find it below in another PepperScale Showdown.
+Can one substitute for the other?
+Let’s compare these two fiery spices.

 How similar are the ingredients in chipotle powder and chili powder?

 While chili powder may contain the spicier pepper (cayenne), it’s not typically hotter.
-In fact, in the world of chilies it’s overall a mild spiciness.
-The blending among other spices lowers the overall heat.
-Plus, generic chili powder is typically processed for the masses, so the heat is tempered to work with as many taste buds as possible.
+In fact, in the world of chilies, it’s overall a mild spiciness because it’s a spice blend.
+The blending of other spices lowers the overall heat.
+Plus, generic supermarket-sold chili powder is typically processed for the masses, so the number of dried chilies (and their overall spiciness) added to the seasoning blend is chosen to work with as many taste buds as possible.

 Chipotle powder takes the heat crown between these two easily.
 It shares the same heat profile as the fresh jalapeño: 2,500 to 8,000 Scoville heat units.
-That places it an the lower-end of medium heat chilies.
+That places it at the lower end of medium-heat chilies.

 Can you substitute chili powder for chipotle powder?
 Would you?